Failures to Surface Harmful Contents in Video Large Language Models: Discussion

 \section{Discussion}

-\textbf{Potential Mitigations.} Several directions may help mitigate the omission of harmful content in \VideoLLMs caused by design flaws.
-One promising direction is to improve the frame sampling strategy.
-Recent studies explore new approaches such as selecting frames based on visual-textual relevance to the input prompt~\cite{cheng2024focuschat}, which may, to some extent, increase the likelihood of capturing harmful segments that would otherwise be omitted.
-Another mitigation strategy is to incorporate auxiliary image-level checks before video understanding.
-Specifically, randomly selected frames can be passed through a pretrained MLLM to identify harmful content.
-Since these models typically do not employ token compression, they are better at detecting fine-grained harmful signals.
-However, the added computational burden may significantly reduce its practicality.
-Finally, increasing the weight of visual representations during modality fusion may reduce the dominance of textual features in the final output, thereby improving the model's responsiveness to visual cues, including harmful content.
+\textbf{Potential Mitigations.} Several directions may help mitigate harmful content omission in \VideoLLMs caused by design flaws.
+Improving frame sampling, for instance, through relevance-based selection~\cite{cheng2024focuschat}, can slightly increase the chance of capturing harmful segments.
+Another approach is to perform auxiliary image-level checks using pretrained MLLMs.
+Since these models typically do not employ token compression, they are better at detecting fine-grained harmful signals, although this substantially increases computational cost.
+Finally, increasing visual weight during modality fusion may also enhance sensitivity to visual cues.
+We test denser sampling, relevance-based sampling, and VLM-assisted detection, which offer limited mitigation, with HOR remaining as high as 71\% – 95\%.
+This is because coarse sampling before detection is unavoidable (processing all frames is computationally infeasible), allowing harmful frames to be overlooked.

 \textbf{Long Video Understanding.} Recent advances have introduced \VideoLLMs designed for long video understanding (tens of minutes to hours)~\cite{wang2025seal,zhang2025flash}.
 However, the key design flaws identified in this paper still persist.
 For example, these models continue to rely on sparse temporal sampling, which leaves them vulnerable to the same omission issues observed in shorter videos.
 As shown in our analysis of harmful clip duration in Appendix, the minimum duration required for a harmful segment to evade all sampled frames increases with video length.
 This scaling effect makes it even easier to insert undetected harmful content in long-form videos, thereby posing greater security risks.
 Given the high deployment cost and the current immaturity of long \VideoLLMs, we leave a detailed investigation of their safety properties to future work.